Robert Klotz, Ph.D.

 B.A.
 Indiana University (1990)

-Professor Klotz's book on Internet politics is published by Rowman & Littlefield.
-He has written a book chapter on media use by young adults for the recently published Mosh the Polls.
+Professor Klotz is the author of The Politics of Internet Communication, which is published by Rowman & Littlefield.
+He has written book chapters on media politics in Mosh the Polls: Youth Voters, Popular Culture, and Democratic Engagement and Controlling the Message: New Media in American Political Campaigns.
 His articles have appeared in peer-reviewed journals including Political Communication, Journal of Information Technology & Politics, Social Science Computer Review, Presidential Studies Quarterly, PS: Political Science & Politics, and The Social Science Journal.